 To help counteract this gas you can:

-- Soak your beans prior to cooking
+- Soak your beans before cooking

 - Add a bay leaf or seaweed to the cooking water for beans and legumes